 Can you refinance a HELOC?

-If you’re wondering, “Can I refinance a HELOC?” the answer is yes—you can refinance into a new home equity line of credit or via a cash-out refinance.
+If you’re wondering, “Can I refinance a HELOC?” the answer is yes—there are several ways to refinance a home equity line of credit.

 Refinancing your HELOC works similarly to taking out any equity product.
 After submitting your application, you'll undergo the underwriting process, where your eligibility will be evaluated.
 A lender will verify your income, assess your creditworthiness, and appraise your home's value.